-- A minimum of 54 graduate units during the first year of graduate study, and a minimum of 10 units per quarter during the six quarters following the first year.
-In addition, ten graduate units must be completed during each of the first and second summers in the program.
-A total of 135 units is required for the Ph.D.; doctoral candidates must complete at least one course with each member of the department.
-During each quarter in year one and year two, enrollment in and completion of at least two graduate courses taught by German Studies faculty are required.
+- A minimum of 36 graduate units during the first year of graduate study, 45 units for the completion of the M.A., and a minimum of 9 units per quarter during the six quarters following the first year.
+A total of 135 units is required for the Ph.D.; doctoral candidates are advised to complete at least one course with each member of the department.

-- A reading knowledge of one language other than English and German.
+- A reading knowledge of one language other than English and German, normally French.
 Students in Medieval Studies must also have a reading knowledge of Latin.

 - A qualifying paper

 During the first year of work, the student should select courses that provide an introduction to the major areas of the discipline.
 During Spring Quarter of the first year, students, except those admitted with a master's degree, must take an oral M.A. examination.
 During the one-hour examination, the student is questioned by three faculty members, two of whom are regular faculty in the department, chosen by the student, on work undertaken in specific graduate courses.